About this site

 Robert Hood is an award-winning writer of weird fiction and film commentary.
 His personal website is: www.roberthood.net.
 You can contact him at: spookshow [at] roberthood.net (be sure to replace the [at] with @).

-Rob is helped in gathering material by Avery Guerra [aka Kaiju Search-Robot Avery], who excels in ferreting out information on new and upcoming film projects, especially B-film indies.
+Rob has been helped in gathering material by Avery Guerra [aka Kaiju Search-Robot Avery], who excels in ferreting out information on new and upcoming film projects, especially B-film indies.
+In fact, he’s made some of a a career out of it.
+Check his credits on IMDb.

 Be sure to keep up with Undead Brainspasm as well.
 This sister site is an appendix to the main Undead Backbrain site and features brief updates and obscure low-budget projects.